BabylonJS/SmartFilters/readme.md

 npm run start:sfe
 ```

-Local Smart Filter demo will run at http://localhost:8080
+The local build of the Smart Filter Editor will run at http://localhost:8080

+In both cases, the code is watched for changes and will automatically incrementally build and reload the webpage.

 For VSCode users, if you have installed the Chrome Debugging extension, you can start debugging within VSCode by using the appropriate launch menu.

-## Build Tricks
+## Additional Build Commands

 The monorepo is based on npm workspace and typescript composite projects.
 All the packages are trying to be of type "module" without side effects for simple consumption.
-You can find below the main commands of the repo.
+You can find additional commands of the repo below.

 The following command will run all the test projects in the repo: